Ph. D, Duke University Graduate School, Biblical Studies

 The Eagle and the Crane-Japan and America (First Year Seminar) gives students the opportunity to explore the relationship between Japan and the United States in the modern period with a series of flashback to previous times in the development of art, literature, politics, and history.
 The course is designed to enable students to develop research, writing, and oral presentations.
 It carries a WB in the Liberal Arts Foundation.

-The Hebrew Language (REL 440) is offered for students who may have studied Hebrew before, but mainly students who enroll are ones who want to complement their language studies with a Semitic language, which offers very different vocabulary with three letter roots, which can be found in nouns, verbs, adjectives and even a few adverbs.
+Ancient/Biblical Hebrew (REL 241) is offered for students who may have studied Hebrew before, but mainly students who enroll are ones who want to complement their language studies with a Semitic language, which offers very different vocabulary with three letter roots, which can be found in nouns, verbs, adjectives and even a few adverbs.
 We start the first week with the new alphabet (alef-beth) and progress over the semester, so that we have read the entire book of Ruth.

 Waseda University – Religions of Japan and America 1986-87